julioarp/julioarp.github.io/index.md

 “Economic and Ideological Motivations of Bureaucrats Decision-Making: Evidence from Brazil”, jointly with Paula Rettl, Anthony Bertelli, and Tainá Souza

 “The Economic Effect of Dominant-Party Alternation in Mexican States”, jointly with Francisco A. Castellanos-Sosa

-“Term limits, local government performance and performative behaviors in the municipal council”, jointly with Ricardo A. Bello-Gomez

 # Teaching